-Daily and Historical Claim Audits
+Daily Claims Reviews and Historical Claim Audits

 Prime monitors claims data to identify potential billing and compliance errors.
 When Prime identifies potential Pharmacy errors shortly after adjudication, Prime may instruct the Pharmacy to correct the claim.
-If the Pharmacy does not respond to Prime's request to correct a claim, or otherwise fails to correct improperly billed claims, impacted claims may be resubmitted or reversed by Prime, in its sole discretion.
-If a claim is identified for audit, Prime will contact the Pharmacy by telephone, email, fax or mail regarding the claim.
+If the Pharmacy does not respond to Prime's request to correct a claim, or otherwise fails to correct improperly billed claims, Prime may resubmit or reverse impacted claims in its sole discretion.

+If a claim is identified for audit/oversight review, Prime will contact the Pharmacy by telephone, email, fax or mail regarding the claim.
 Requested documentation may include, but is not limited to:

-- Photocopies of the original prescription order, front and back - Signature or delivery logs - Receipts and other documentation showing the copay/ cost share (if applicable) paid by the Covered Person or their representative - Tracking number from delivery log, which must link to the prescription number, date of service and delivery date - Computer records - Wholesaler, manufacturer or return vendor invoices - Pedigree invoices or documentation to confirm traceability of the medication from the manufacturer - Compound information including all ingredients with NDCs and quantities used to prepare the compound claim - Dispensing logs - Bleed and dispensing logs for hemophilia products - Documentation to include patient on-hand quantities of prescriptions for prophylactic and as-needed doses - Weight-based dosing documentation - Prescription label - Pharmacy and Pharmacist-in-Charge (PIC) Liability Insurance - Professional Insurance information - Proof of FWA training - License information - Bill of Sale - Documentation to support appropriate dispensing of medications based on standard industry practice - Attestation of compliance with specific state and federal statutes, regulation and CMS guidance
+- Photocopies of the original prescription order, front and back - Signature or delivery logs - Receipts and other documentation showing the copay/cost share (if applicable) paid by the Covered Person or their representative - Tracking number from delivery log, which must link to the prescription number, date of service and delivery date - Computer records - Wholesaler, manufacturer or return vendor invoices - Pedigree invoices or documentation to confirm traceability of the medication from the manufacturer - Compound information including all ingredients with NDCs and quantities used to prepare the compound claim - Dispensing logs - Bleed and dispensing logs for hemophilia products - Documentation to include patient on-hand quantities of prescriptions for prophylactic and as-needed doses

+- Weight-based dosing documentation

+- Prescription label

+- Pharmacy and Pharmacist-in-Charge (PIC) Liability Insurance

+- Professional Insurance information

+- Proof of FWA training

+- License information

+- Bill of Sale

+- Documentation to support appropriate dispensing of medications based on standard industry practice

+- Attestation of compliance with specific state and federal statutes, regulation and CMS guidance

-If a Pharmacy processes Long Term Care (LTC) Facility claims, the following additional information may also be requested:
+If a Pharmacy processes Long Term Care (LTC) facility claims, the following additional information may also be requested:

-- Demographic information of any LTC facility serviced by the Pharmacy during the period under audit or investigation - Medication administration records of the Pharmacy and the LTC Facility - LTC Facility census information for the Covered Person during the audit or investigation that provides information on Medicare Part A stays
+- Demographic information of any LTC facility serviced by the Pharmacy during the period under audit or investigation - Medication administration records of the Pharmacy and the LTC facility - LTC facility census information for the Covered Person during the audit or investigation that provides information on Medicare Part A stays

-Prime will provide the Pharmacy with a due date for submitting audit documentation.
+Prime will provide the Pharmacy with a due date for submitting audit/oversight review documentation.
 The Pharmacy may fax, mail or email requested documentation.

-Prime communicates with Pharmacies throughout the claim audit process and before claim adjustments are made.
+Prime communicates with Pharmacies throughout the claim audit/oversight review process and before claim adjustments are made.
 Despite these efforts, there may be instances where the Pharmacy identifies additional supporting documentation after the claim has been adjusted.

-The additional information is reviewed through the claim audit grievance process within fourteen (14) calendar days, or as otherwise provided by law.
-Pharmacies may submit in writing any additional supporting documentation for claims when the Pharmacy does not agree with the claim audit outcome based on the original documentation provided.
+The additional information is reviewed through the claim audit/oversight review grievance process within fourteen (14) calendar days, or as otherwise provided by law.
+Pharmacies may submit in writing any additional supporting documentation for claims when the Pharmacy does not agree with the claim audit/oversight review outcome based on the original documentation provided.
 Pharmacies should provide the additional documentation to the auditor via fax or email.